-Dr. Nicole Burt began working at the Cleveland Museum of Natural History in 2014.
-Her position as Curator of Human Health & Evolutionary Medicine is part of the legacy of the Museum’s 2007 merger with HealthSpace Cleveland, which made human health a cornerstone of the Museum’s mission and programming.
+Dr. Burt first joined the Museum as its Curator of Human Health & Evolutionary Medicine in 2014.
+This role was part of the legacy of the Museum’s 2007 merger with HealthSpace Cleveland, which made human health a cornerstone of the Museum’s mission and programming.
 Dr. Burt facilitates the Museum’s ongoing commitment and connection to Cleveland’s medical and health communities.
 She is an advocate for fostering equitable partnerships between scientists, museums, and the communities with whom they work.
-As part of this commitment, she has taken on service roles to support community health in Cleveland, such as serving as co-chair and a member of the Cleveland Cuyahoga County Food Policy Coalition Steering Committee.

 Dr. Burt is a biological anthropologist who works with both archaeological and modern human populations.
-Her research centers around the question “What does it mean to be healthy?” and utilizes the best research and educational practices to promote understanding and empower the Museum community to take action.
-Her interdisciplinary approach combines many methods, including histology, molecular analysis, and even interviews, to explore health through the lens of evolutionary medicine.
-Methods formation and testing are a key part of her research program, with a focus on microsampling innovation and applying techniques to new fields.
+Her research centers around the question, “What does it mean to be healthy?” and utilizes the best research and educational practices to promote understanding and empower the Museum community to take action.
+Her interdisciplinary approach combines many methods, including histology, stable isotope analysis, and even interviews, to explore health through the lens of evolutionary medicine.
 In addition to her anthropological research, Dr. Burt contributes to the literature on bioethics in museums, informal learning pedagogy, and creating evolutionary medicine–informed curricula for medical education.

 Dr. Burt earned her Ph.D. in anthropology from the University of Alberta, a master's degree in forensic science from Michigan State University, and a bachelor's degree from Beloit College.